Bike/outlying_circuitry/README.md

-A few miscellaneous baubles of harware code.
+A few miscellaneous baubles of hardware code.